Blackmarket Baker

 1. Adjust oven rack to lowest position and heat the oven to 200 degrees.
 Once the temp reaches 200 degrees, maintain the heat for 10 min, then turn off the oven.

-and yeast together and pour slowly through feeding tube.
+2. Mix flour and salt in food processor.
+Mix milk, water, butter, honey and yeast together and pour slowly through feeding tube.
 Process until a rough ball forms, 35 seconds.
 Turn the dough onto lightly floured work surface and knead by hand until dough is smooth and satiny, 4 to 5 min.

-e bowl, rubbing the dough around the bowl to coat lightly.
+3. Place the dough in a very lightly oiled large bowl, rubbing the dough around the bowl to coat lightly.
 Cover the bowl with plastic wrap and place in the warmed oven until the dough doubles in size, 40 to 50 min.

+4. Gently press dough into an 8” square that measures 1” thick.
 Starting with side farthest away from you, roll the dough firmly like a jelly roll, pressing with your fingers to make sure the dough sticks to itself.
 Turn the dough seam-side down in a greased 9X5 loaf pan and press it gently so it touches all four sides of the pan.
 Cover with plastic wrap; set aside in a warm spot until the dough almost doubles in size, 20 to 30 min.

+5. Keep one oven rack at lowest position and place the other at middle.
 Heat the oven to 350 degrees.
 Place an empty baking pan on the bottom rack.
 Bring 2 C water to boil and pour into empty pan on the bottom rack.
 Set loaf on middle rack and bake until thermometer reads 195 degrees, inserted at an angle from the short end just above the pan rim, 40 to 50 min.
 Remove from pan, transfer to wire rack, cool to room temp.
 Slice and serve.

 Egg Salad with Radishes, Green Onions, and Fennel